ejane-jared/docker-flask-app/README.md

 Example output of the `flask --version` command https://i.imgur.com/RCTDBNG.png

-In the above example output, the Flask version is 3.1.0.
+In the above commandline output, the Flask version is 3.1.0.
 The following will be the content of the requirements.txt file:
 ```
 Flask==[3.1.0]
 ```

-If needed, change the version number to whichever version of Flask you have installed (based on the output of `flask --version`).
+If needed, change the version number in the requirements.txt (`Flask==[X.X.X]`) to the version of Flask you have installed (based on the output of `flask --version`).

 >Alternatively, you can run the command `pip freeze > requirements.txt` while in the root of your project folder.
 This command gathers all requirements for the Flask application and places it into requirements.txt

-### Step 8: Create the .dockerignore file
+### Step 6: Create the .dockerignore file
 The .dockerignore file tells Docker which files and directories to exclude when building a Docker image.

 In the root level of your project folder, create a file named `.dockerignore`